aspehar/mindcore-research/README.md

 ### Data

 > contains all the datasets necessary to complete the analyses.
-We segmented the articles we fed t0 GPT into 5 different pieces
+We segmented the articles we fed to GPT into 5 different pieces

 ### Examples